renovate-bot/khulnasoft-lab-_-AiExec/scripts/gcp/walkthroughtutorial.md

 Before you start, make sure you have the following prerequisites:

 - A GCP account with the necessary permissions to create resources
-- A project on GCP where you want to deploy Langflow
+- A project on GCP where you want to deploy Aiexec

 [**Select your GCP project**]<walkthrough-project-setup billing="true"